ahaenggli/GDAX-Trading-Bot/README.md

 ### The seed

 The seed is the amount of each coin that the program will trade continuously to earn bitcoins.
 The greater the seed, the greater the benefit.
-The seed values must be set in the program variables SEED_XTZ_AMOUNT and SEED_ETH_AMOUNT.
+The seed values must be set for each currency pair in the program variable `CURRENCY_PAIRS`.

 You should be able to buy at least 10 seeds of each coin with your initial bitcoin balance.
 The more seeds you can buy, the easier it will be to recover from a losing streak.